desaintmartin/hlsprovider/README.md

 ###OSMF based setup:
 from zip, extract test/osmf folder, and get inspired by index.html

+###FlowPlayer based setup:
+from zip, extract test/flowplayer folder, and get inspired by index.html

 ###jwplayer5 based setup:
 from zip, extract test/jwplayer5 folder, and get inspired by example.html